 An algorithm is defining a rule that finds out the solution for a certain problem.
 Algorithms used in calculating shortest distances are usually defined as a graph.
 A graph is a type of data structure, a way of organizing and storing data in a computer’s memory or storage system, which is composed of nodes and vertices.
 Nodes are units of a graph that represent entities and points in a graph while edges are connections or relations between nodes in the graph.
 In an algorithm finding the shortest paths, nodes mostly are locations or places while edges correspond to paths from one place to another.
 Weights are given to each edge which is the distance between two places.
 A common example of a graph would be the following picture.
 Nodes represent locations in Seoul and edges represent distances between them while weights represent the distance itself between places.
 The best-known algorithms for calculating the shortest distances using graphs are following the three methodologies. : The Dijkstra algorithm, the Bellmanford algorithm, and the Johnson algorithm.

-The Dijkstra algorithm is an efficient algorithm used to find the shortest distance between two nodes in a graph finding the shortest distance between two nodes in a weighted graph.
+The Dijkstra algorithm is an efficient algorithm used to find the shortest distance between two nodes in a graph, finding the shortest distance between two nodes in a weighted graph.
 The algorithm is “greedy” in nature making locally optimum solutions at each step to ensure globally shortest distances.
 The algorithm largely consists of five steps.

 (1) Initialization: Assign distances as infinity for all nodes and mark all nodes as ‘unvisited’ except for the starting node, assigned a distance as zero.

 (2) Select the node with the shortest distance as the current node.

 (3) Explore neighbors of the current node by relaxing edges from the previously updated node.
 Update distances if a shorter path than the previous path is found.

 (4) Repeat steps 2 and 3 until all nodes have been visited or until the algorithm reaches the destination node.

 (5) Termination: If you are specifically searching for the shortest path from the starting node to a destination node, the algorithm terminates once the destination node is marked as visited and the shortest path has been determined.
 However, Dijkstra’s algorithm can be extended to find the shortest paths from the starting node to all other nodes in the graph.